 Pensions are often a valuable matrimonial asset in a divorce.
 Before 1 December 2000 the most usual way to deal with pensions was offsetting i.e one person had more assets, for example the former matrimonial home, instead of a share of the pension because pension sharing was not possible.
 This could lead to unfairness though, with one party receiving assets available now with another having assets available in the future.
 Therefore pension sharing provisions were brought in for divorce petitions issued on or after 1 December 2000.

 - Pension sharing – where a portion of one person’s pension is transferred to their spouse.

 - Pension attachment/earmarking – where a proportion of one spouse’s pension is earmarked for the other spouse.
 However, there are limitations to this order and so pension sharing orders are often more preferable.

 Can Pension Orders be varied?

 A pension attachment order is variable but a pension sharing order is not.

 How to value a pension for divorce

-A pension is valued by obtaining the cash equivalent value.
-If a pension sharing order is made or agreed then a percentage of the benefits under the pension scheme (pension debit) will be transferred to a pension scheme for the other party (pension credit).
+A pension is valued by obtaining the cash equivalent transfer.
+If a pension sharing order is made then a percentage of the benefits under the pension scheme (pension debit) will be transferred to a pension scheme for the other party (pension credit).
 The amount that is actually transferred will be the percentage at the time of the transfer not at the time of the agreement.
 Pension sharing or attachments can only follow an order of the court.

 Implementation of a Pension Order after divorce